 If you’re looking to reduce the average nightly cost of your African vacation, we suggest the following:

-Travel in the low season
+Travel in the Low Season

-Avoid travelling over major holidays like Christmas, New Year and Easter when the region’s school are on a break.
+Avoid travelling over major holidays like Christmas, New Year and Easter when the region’s schools are on a break.
 Cape Town’s low season is over winter (from about May to November), except for whale season (around August and September).
 Kruger’s low season is about November to April (except for Christmas, New Year and Easter).
 If it’s your first safari, we suggest booking Kruger during peak season and cutting down on time spent in Cape Town.

-Ask your Africa Safari Expert for great value
+Ask Your Africa Safari Expert for Great Value

 Our Africa Safari Experts are constantly in touch with hotels and lodges that offer great deals – take advantage of them.
 Even if there aren’t any specials on during the period in which you wish to visit Cape Town and Kruger, there are other ways to save.
 For example, there are plenty of good-value guesthouse options in Cape Town that put you within walking distance of excellent restaurants and cafes.
 Opting for one of these can mean that you have more to spend on your safari.
-Plus, it’s likely you'll hardly notice the lack of spa or swimming pool when you're staying in the centre of the action.
+Plus, it’s likely you’ll hardly notice the lack of a spa or swimming pool when you’re staying in the centre of the action.

 Home in on what really interests you, whether is it nature, history, art.
 This will ensure that you allocate your budget to the things you love, rather than ticking off items you think you should see or do.